appvia/terraform-google-wayfinder/README.md

 <!-- BEGIN_TF_DOCS -->
 # Terraform Module: Wayfinder on GCP

-The "terraform-google-wayfinder" Terraform Module can be used to provision and manage a licensed edition of [Appvia Wayfinder](https://www.appvia.io/product/) on GCP.
+The "terraform-google-wayfinder" Terraform Module can be used to provision and manage a licensed edition of [Appvia Wayfinder](https://www.appvia.io/wayfinder) on GCP.

 ## Requirements

 To run this module, you will need the following:
-1. Product Licence Key & Instance ID: Contact sales@appvia.io for more information.
+1. Product Licence Key & Instance ID.
+Request a free licence key from the [Appvia Portal](https://portal.appvia.io/trial?utm_source=terraform-google-wayfinder).
 2. (Optional) IDP App configuration details: Wayfinder integrates with an IDP for managing user access.
 You will need a valid Client ID, Client Secret and Server URL (or Azure Tenant ID) for setup.
 This does not need to be defined initially within Terraform, and can also be setup within the product.
 Wayfinder can provision a `localadmin` user for initial access if no IDP details are provided.
 3. A public Google DNS Zone: This module will create DNS records for the Wayfinder API and UI endpoints, and performs a DNS01 challenge via the LetsEncrypt Issuer for valid domain certificates.
 4. Existing Virtual Network and Subnet: This module will deploy a GKE Cluster and so requires an existing vnet with outbound internet connectivity.